mintcc342g/assault-lily-idle-game/README.md

 ## Change Log

+- 02.02.2022
+    - add the student's hand book Event
+    - apply the hand book's memos to be not deleted when the user go to the Main screen or the Character screen
+- 02.01.2022
     - apply responsive web for mobile browsers
     - improve performance

 <br/>